 - Privacy and Ethics

 - Administrative Health Data Access and Services

-Our work is collaborative by design, and we can help researchers connect with each other, health administrators, and policy-makers who are working in related areas.
-Similarly, we can supports decision-makers who are looking for researchers to help with projects addressing specific evidence needs.
+Our work is collaborative by design, and we can also help researchers to connect with each other, health administrators, and policy-makers who are working in related areas.
+Similarly, we can support decision-makers who are looking for researchers to help with projects addressing specific evidence needs.

 The rapid response to the COVID-19 pandemic means that the available information is constantly changing, as we learn more about this new disease, the efficacy of various responses, and the impact on our communities.

-To help our community cope with the unprecedented volume of information, we will have created a collection of COVID-19 resources, and will share information on the MSSU Twitter account.
+To help our community cope with the unprecedented volume of information, we will have created a collection of COVID-19 resources.

 Need help making sense of available research?
 If you’re a Maritime-based researcher, you can request a research consultation with our Evidence Synthesis Coordinator.

 - Survey Results on Mental Health Impacts of COVID-19 in New Brunswick (March 1, 2021)